 Rockwell Collins markets its systems, products and services directly to government systems and commercial systems customers through an internal marketing and sales force.
 The company also utilizes a worldwide dealer network to distribute its products and international sales representatives to assist with international sales and marketing.

-The US government accounts for 38% of sales.
-Customers include the Department of Defense, US Coast Guard, civil agencies, defense contractors, foreign ministries, commercial air support manufacturers, airlines, and jet operators.
+The US government accounts for 30% of sales.
+Customers include the Department of Defense, US Coast Guard, civil agencies, defense contractors, foreign ministries, commercial air support manufacturers, and airlines.

 Joint ventures are an important element of the company's strategy for growth.
 It maintains 50-50 JVs with BAE Systems for Data Link Solutions (serving the worldwide data link market); Elbit Systems for Vision Systems International (helmet-mounted cueing systems for the military fixed-wing market); Honeywell International for Integrated Guidance Systems (weapons guidance and navigation products); and Quadrant Group for Quest Flight Training (aircrew training for the UK Ministry of Defense).